-Type of package fixed Basic Salary Description Part of the gross salary package for Nigerian Managers only.
+Type of package fixed Description Timing Basic Salary Part of the gross salary package for Nigerian Managers only.
 This reflects the Company's competitive salary package and the extent to which the Company's objective have been met for the financial year.
-Timing Paid monthly during the financial year Other allowances Part of the gross salary package for Nigerian Managers only.
-This reflects the Company's competitive salary package and the extent to which the Company's objective have been met for the financial year.
-Paid at periodic intervals during the financial year Directors fees Paid annually to Non-Executive Directors and Independent Non- Executive Director.
-Paid annually Sitting allowances Allowances paid to Non-Executive Directors and Independent Non- Executive Directors for attending Board and Board Committee meetings.
-Paid as per each meeting
+Paid monthly during the financial year Other allowances Part of the gross salary package for Nigerian Managers only.
+This reflects the Company's competitive salary package and the extent to which the Company's objectives have been met for the financial year.
+Paid at periodic intervals during the financial year Directors' fees Paid annually to Non -Executive Directors and Independent Non -ExecutiveDirectors.
+Paid annually Sitting allowances Allowances paid to Non -Executive Directors and Independent Non -Executive Directors for attending Board and Board Committee meetings.
+Paid after each meeting